0808 164 1111

 • At the start of spring, it’s important to get on top of your weeds before they take any light or water away from the plants you want to grow.

-• While many people mow their lawn in spring, it’s worth leaving areas uncut to help encourage daisies, clovers and other plants to flower for pollinating insects.
+• While many people mow their lawns in spring, it’s worth leaving areas uncut to help encourage daisies, clovers and other plants to flower for pollinating insects.

 • When tidying and cutting back winter growth in your garden, it’s important you take care not to disturb any nesting birds or hibernating critters in your hedges.